Skip to content

 -30-

-Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are currently in place for the Bay St. George Long-Term Care Centre in Stephenville Crossing.
+Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are in place at Calder Health Centre in Burgeo effective Friday, May 22, 2026.

 NL Health Services thanks the public for their understanding as we continue to focus on providing safe and quality care for the people of Newfoundland and Labrador.